newellbrandon/kastendevhub.github.io/_posts/2024-04-25-integrating-backups-into-gitops.md

 ## GitOps plus Data

-For those that studied the application architecture above you will have seen there is a persistent volume... in particular this is using a MySQL database to store our mission critical data.
+Note that in the application architecture above, there is a persistent volume (PV).
+This persistent volume is attached to a MySQL database, which our application is using to store its mission-critical persistent data.

 ![](/images/posts/2024-04-25-integrating-backups-into-gitops/Picture3.png)